redox-os/website/content/donate.en.md

 ## Merch

-We sell T-shirts on Teespring, you can buy them [here](https://redox-os.creator-spring.com/).
+We sell T-shirts on Teespring, you can buy them in [our Teespring website](https://redox-os.creator-spring.com/).

 Each sale is a donation to the Redox OS Nonprofit.